Skip to main content

 Last ActivityTimestamp of the most recent SDK interaction

-From the detail page you can also access the instance’s memory architecture configuration, analytics, webhook settings, and bootstrap key management.
+From the detail page you can also access the instance’s memory architecture configuration, analytics, webhook settings, and API key management.

 Updating an instance